Striving to Reach More with Shortcuts --from

 Like any repeated habit, we have the choice to do it as we did yesterday, or to do it a bit better.
 True?

-Allow the Great Shortcuts Pathway to be your private place where YOU come to reach for more within yourself.
+Allow the Great Secrets Shortcuts to be your private place where YOU come to reach for more within yourself.

 Universal shortcuts are a vital part of total winning.
 It has always been so, and will be for the foreseeable future.